MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-support-in-previous-windows-versions.md

 The following previous versions of Windows include in-box support for Bluetooth wireless technology:

+- All SKUs of Windows 10
-* All SKUs of Windows 8.1
+- All SKUs of Windows 8.1
-* All SKUs of Windows 8
+- All SKUs of Windows 8
-* All SKUs of Windows 7
+- All SKUs of Windows 7
-* All SKUs of Windows Vista
+- All SKUs of Windows Vista
-* All SKUs of Windows XP with Service Pack 2 (SP2) and later
+- All SKUs of Windows XP with Service Pack 2 (SP2) and later

 > [!NOTE]
 > The Windows XP with Service Pack 1 (SP1) release supported Bluetooth wireless technology, but did so with a driver that was available only to PC system partners.
 Windows XP with Service Pack 2 (SP2) integrated Bluetooth wireless technology support into a regular service pack release and was available to all customers.

 The following previous versions of Windows **do not** have in-box support for Bluetooth wireless technology:

+- All SKUs of Windows Server 2016
-* All SKUs of Windows Server 2012
+- All SKUs of Windows Server 2012
-* All SKUs of Windows Server 2008 R2
+- All SKUs of Windows Server 2008 R2
-* All SKUs of Windows Server 2008
+- All SKUs of Windows Server 2008
-* All SKUs of Windows Server 2003
+- All SKUs of Windows Server 2003
-* All SKUs of Windows 2000
+- All SKUs of Windows 2000

 Although these versions of Windows do not have in-box Bluetooth wireless technology support, third-party Bluetooth drivers might be available from independent hardware vendors (IHVs).